Changing your tyres is something you need to do by law and so visiting your local tyre shop for a tyre or two is as common as having a hair cut.

 Easy in, Easy Out, Job Done…

 The problem is when things go wrong or theres some issue.
 Now obviously if there is an issue its either your fault, or third party or the mechanic.
 In the first two cases its fair for you to just accept this and pay for the additional work.
-If the mechanic caused some damage or issue then they should cover the cost of repairs or give a significant discount. but just going by experience and other peoples stories we know this is most likely not going to happen.
-In most cases even if its the mechanics fault they will tell you its your fault.
-They will not, as professionals and adults, take any responsibility for their actions.
-Mistakes can happen…
+If the mechanic caused some damage or issue then they should cover the cost of repairs or give some discount.
+Mistakes can happen however you will have to discuss with the garage as to the cause.

 Cross threading occurs when the mechanic tries to put a wheel nut back on using a machine but with excessive force and an incorrect angle.
 This then means the nut catches some of the threads on the end of the stud and damages them.
 Because the nuts are supposed to go back on by hand and straight on.
 But alot of tyre shops get in the habit of just ramming the nuts back on with the machine at high speed to save time and due to lack of care.